 James Elliman Academy will comply with the Schools Admissions and Appeals Codes.

 James Elliman Academy will be an inclusive school with no religious faith affiliations.

 Admissions Policy James Elliman Academy Council will determine the admissions criteria of James Elliman Academy.
 The Local Authority will administer the offer of places on its behalf.

-Pupil admission numbers during the next two years
+Pupil admission numbers during the next three years

 James Elliman Academy Admission Numbers